HaydenYu916/MTRN4231_Tu-09-2_Leaf_Robot/README.md

 - The maintainers of the open-source ROS, MoveIt and RealSense ecosystems, whose tools and examples formed the backbone of this project.

-The following resources were particularly useful when developing this system:
+The following resources were beneficial when developing this system:

-- **ROS 2 Humble documentation** – for node composition, parameters, launch files, and TF2 usage.
+- **[ROS 2 Humble Documentation](https://docs.ros.org/en/humble/)** – reference for node composition, parameters, launch files, and TF2 usage.

-- **MoveIt 2 Tutorials** – for setting up the UR5e MoveIt configuration, planning scene, and `MoveGroupInterface`-based motion planning.
+- **[MoveIt 2 Tutorials](https://moveit.picknik.ai/main/doc/tutorials/tutorials.html)** – used for configuring the UR5e, the planning scene, and `MoveGroupInterface`-based motion planning.

-- **Universal Robots ROS 2 driver** – for integrating the physical UR5e with ROS 2 and enabling external control.
+- **[Universal Robots ROS 2 Driver](https://github.com/UniversalRobots/Universal_Robots_ROS2_Driver)** – provides ROS 2 integration and external control for the UR5e arm.

-- **Intel RealSense SDK and ROS wrapper** – for configuring the pole-mounted RGB-D camera and accessing synchronised colour and depth streams.
+- **[RealSense ROS Wrapper](https://github.com/IntelRealSense/realsense-ros)** – for configuring the RGB-D camera and accessing synchronised colour/depth data.

-- **PlantCV** – for implementing leaf segmentation and basic health classification from RGB imagery.
+- **[PlantCV](https://plantcv.danforthcenter.org/)** – used for developing initial leaf segmentation and basic plant health analysis.

-- **RViz 2** – for visualising the robot model, TF frames, leaf markers, pump status, and planning scene collision objects.
+- **[RViz 2](https://github.com/ros2/rviz)** – for visualising TF frames, robot states, leaf markers, and planning scene collision objects.